Eucalyptus Radiata Essential Oil

 Eucalyptus radiata benefits

 Eucalyptus radiata essential oil has a wide range of useful therapeutic properties very similar to those of E. globulus.
-It has a powerful antibacterial, antifungal and anti-infectious action, which makes it extremely useful for all types of infection.
+It has a powerful antibacterial, antifungal and antiviral action, which makes it extremely useful for all types of infection.
 When vaporised, its decongestant action helps to clear sinusitis, a stuffy nose or relieve chestiness, as well as helping to stop coughs and colds spreading.
 It also makes a highly effective insect repellent.

 Used in massage blends this essential oil is very helpful for conditions such as arthritis, rheumatic conditions and everyday aches and pains due to its anti-inflammatory, stimulating and warming action.
 Eucalyptus radiata oil is a top note that blends very well with many other essential oils to provide this type of therapeutic action, and it works particularly well with Chamomile Roman and German, Black Pepper, Ginger and Marjoram Sweet.